 Renewable energy's role in the 2002 farm bill is contained in Title IX - the energy title - and concentrates on grants, loans, and loan guarantees to foster research on agriculture-based renewable energy, to share development risk, and to promote the adoption of renewable energy systems.
 USDA's Bioenergy Program (Sec.
 9006 of P.L.
 107-171), whose funding expired in FY2006, has been the primary exception in that it provided incentives to expand actual production of bioenergy.
 Both the House- and Senate-passed farm bills retain Title IX as the energy title, but expand and extend several energy provisions from the 2002 farm bill with substantial increases in funding and a heightened focus on developing cellulosic ethanol production.
-Both bills establish a new program - the Bioenergy Reserve Program in the House version and the Biomass Crop Transition Program in the Senate - with mandatory funding to stimulate and facilitate the production, harvest, storage, and processing of cellulosic-based biomass feedstock.
-In addition, the two bills include a variety of new studies, research and demonstration projects, and pilot programs targeted to specific issues within the renewable energy purview that would be subject to annual appropriations.
+The Senate-passed farm bill also includes an additional title - Title XII - which contains tax provisions affecting renewable energy.
+Both bills establish a new program - the Bioenergy Reserve Program in the House version and the Biomass Crop Transition Assistance Program in the Senate - with mandatory funding to stimulate and facilitate the production, harvest, storage, and processing of cellulosic biomass feedstock.
+In addition, both bills include several new studies, research and demonstration projects, and pilot programs targeted to specific issues within the renewable energy purview that would be subject to annual appropriations.